3Rafal/twitter/steps.md

 # Twitter Clone Implementation Steps

-This document breaks down the implementation of the Twitter clone project into small, self-contained, and ordered steps.
+This document breaks down the implementation of the Twitter clone project into small, self-contained, and ordered feature slices.
+Each step represents a full-stack feature, from database to UI, to ensure iterative and concurrent development.
-It integrates the high-level plan with concrete development steps for clarity and iterative delivery.

 ---